 Robert’s routine is ultimately disrupted with the appearance of fellow `survivors’ who are not exactly what they seem to be.
 And it is one of the strengths of the finale that, intentionally or unintentionally, the grim new successors of humanity seem a visual quotation of Mussolini’s blackshirts.

-Italy’s take on I Am Legend is also the sole version that puts across the thematic payoff of Matheson’s novel, that when you are the only normal person left in a land of monsters (or substitute any undesirable sub-group you want: vampires, werewolves, Trump supporters, Brexit voters, people who watch Simon Cowell TV shows etc.), thus it is that the paradigm shifts… and you by definition become the monster.
+This take on I Am Legend is also the sole version that puts across the thematic payoff of Matheson’s novel, that when you are the only normal person left in a land of monsters (or substitute any undesirable sub-group you want: vampires, werewolves, Trump supporters, Brexit voters, people who watch Simon Cowell TV shows etc.), thus it is that the paradigm shifts… and you by definition become the monster.

 When this is taken into account, the use of Vincent Price, then the embodiment of larger-than-life suave villainy or gothic Poe-leaning horror, in a mostly action-hero scientist part, begins to make sense.
 Even if it didn’t to Richard Matheson, who complained of miscasting.